felipeanchieta/profits/README.md

 # profits

-This is an application in which you can cache employees and calculate their holding shares (PRL) thereafter.
+This is an application in which you can cache employees and calculate their holding shares (Brazilian "PLR") thereafter.

-It is written in Kotlin/JVM, Spring for dependency inversion, Pippo/Jetty as webserver toolkit, and Redis/Cloud.
+It is written in or with
+- Kotlin/JVM
+- Spring for dependency inversion
+- Pippo/Jetty as webserver toolkit
+- Redis/Cloud for caching

 ## how to run?